carbon-language/carbon-lang/docs/design/generics/terminology.md

   <tr>
    <td>allowed but not required to be implemented using dynamic dispatch
    </td>
-   <td>does not support implementation via dynamic dispatch, just static via instantiation
+   <td>does not support implementation by way of dynamic dispatch, just static by way of instantiation
    </td>
   </tr>
 </table>

-### Parametric vs. Ad Hoc polymorphism
+### Parametric versus Ad Hoc polymorphism

 From [Wikipedia](https://en.wikipedia.org/wiki/Parametric_polymorphism): Using
 parametric polymorphism, a function or a data type can be written generically so